 Note: this is a work in progress to create a high-level overview of the MoodleNet project.
-For more granular detail, please check out the milestones in our GitLab issue tracker.
+For more granular detail, please check out the Moodle Tracker (you must be logged-in to view).

 In this phase, we researched our options and came up with a high-level goal for a platform that will be of immediate use to educators.
 This involved talking to a lot of educators and technologists, and looking to other platforms and services for inspiration.

 This phase focused on planning how to achieve our high-level goal, deciding on the functionality it should have.
 We ran a design sprint to ensure we had a coherent plan focused on developing a Minimum Viable Product (MVP).
 We also hired Mayel, our Technical Architect to ensure that we make the correct technical decisions.

 We're scheduled to launch the first version of MoodleNet to a group of beta testers in January 2019.
 Our plan is to recruit around 100 existing Moodle users to test the platform, and rapidly iterate the platform based on their feedback.
 We'll then give them invites to share with friends and colleagues, meaning we grow organically and sustainably.